-PÒTOPRENS: The Urban Artists of Port-au-Prince brings together the work of over 25 artists living in the Haitian capital.
+PÒTOPRENS: The Urban Artists of Port-au-Prince brought together the work of over 25 artists living in the Haitian capital.
 The exhibition, organized by PioneerWorks in Red Hook, Brooklyn, was on view from September 7 to November 11, 2018, and highlighted Port-au-Prince’s many diverse centers of cultural production, informal street life, religious heritage, and mythologies to create a compelling portrait of a historically significant and complex city.

 My Fair Lady has taken the stage at Lincoln Center Theater, with the first Broadway revival of the play in 25 years.
-Lauren Ambrose and Harry Hadden-Paton star in this beloved 1956 adaptation of George Bernard Shaw’s Pygmalion.
 Continuing to work his way through the musical-theater canon, Bartlett Sher directs Alan Jay Lerner and Frederick Loewe’s tale of a fussy Englishman who transforms a flower girl into a lady through the magic of proper enunciation.
-The supporting cast includes Norbert Leo Butz (through January 6), Danny Burstein (beginning January 8), Rosemary Harris, Allan Corduner, Jordan Donica, Linda Mugleston and Clarke Thorell.
+Starring Laura Benanti, Harry Hadden-Paton, Norbert Leo Butz (through January 6), Danny Burstein (beginning January 8), Rosemary Harris, Allan Corduner, Jordan Donica, Linda Mugleston and Clarke Thorell.